CorBer/waveSharp/README.md

 # ![x](/../main/images/waveSharp2.ico) waveSharp2 release available (2024 12 09)
 Today one year has passed since we released waveSharp1.
 Information on how to download/install (windows and Linux) is available see https://github.com/CorBer/waveSharp/releases.
 The development-team is still working on both general and more specific documentation for this release.
 This upcoming documentation will show how to use the new tools in more detail(recipes) but also explain how the interface works.

-_The largest changes in this version_:
+The largest changes in this version:
-- python is used for most calculations
+_- python is used for most calculations
 - the default colour-model is OKlab (see https://bottosson.github.io/posts/oklab/)
 - RGB balance (in the histogram) can be used with a threshold
 - BackGround Enhance tool allows to brighten moons around planets without affecting the planet